12 Symptoms of Undereating & Underfueling

 We hope this information was helpful for identifying whether you might be undereating and a few potential consequences of doing so long term.
 Many symptoms of undereating can go unnoticed, so becoming aware of whether your diet is adequate in fueling for your training and lifestyle is the first step.

-Whether it be to improve your health in general or maximize performance, working with a functional dietitian to determine where your body is in terms of current health and what your individual is key!
+Whether it be to improve your health in general or maximize performance, working with a functional dietitian to determine where your body is in terms of current health is key!

 Change is scary and adding more food into your diet can be incredibly scary.
 We get it.